 Only one SCID of a given version shall be assigned per spacecraft (see reference [8]).

-More than one GSCID (protocol version number + SCID) may be assigned to each spacecraft, as required.
+More than one Q-SCID (frequency bin + protocol version number + SCID) may be assigned to each spacecraft, as required.

-NOTE – CCSDS GSCIDs are relinquished when active communication with the identified spacecraft ends (see reference [8]).
+NOTE – CCSDS Q-SCIDs are relinquished when active communication with the identified spacecraft ends (see reference [8]).

 The request for SCID assignment shall assign and provide a permanent, unique, ISO OID for the spacecraft.